Back to Blog

 What We Need Beyond Transparency

 None of this means we should abandon transparency requirements.
-At the very least, clear disclosures about AI use, particularly in news and public communications, should be a baseline standard.
+At the very least, clear disclosures about AI use, particularly when it comes to news and public communications should be the minimum standard.

 However, a simple disclosure is not nearly enough.
 If we stop there, we will have done little more than put a warning sticker on live electricity.

-What’s needed is a more human-centered information ecosystem that includes at least three additional layers.
-The first, and arguably most important, are positive signals of human authorship; a trust marker.
+What’s needed is a more human-centred information ecosystem that includes at least three additional layers.
+The first, and arguably most important is positive signals of human authorship, and not just useless warnings about AI.

-That requires independent certification, provenance standards, or recognizable marks that signal a real human has authored and stands behind the work.
+This solution requires independent certification, provenance standards, or a recognisable trust mark that will signal when a real human has created and stands behind their work.

-Proudly Human™, a purpose-driven global organization dedicated to preserving and celebrating human creativity, was created for this exact purpose; to give people the information they need to make an informed choice.
+Proudly Human, a purpose-driven global organization dedicated to preserving and celebrating human creativity, was created for this exact purpose; to give people the information they need to make an informed choice.

-Using a voluntary but rigorous process, they certify that books and all other creative works are genuinely created by humans.
-Then they provide a recognizable certification mark and verifiable QR code which help audiences view and support certified human works across publishing, art, music, content platforms, and brands.
+Using a voluntary but rigorous process they certify that any creative work is genuinely created by humans.
+Upon the work being verified as human-created, a creator is then provided with a recognizable certification trust mark and verifiable QR code which help audiences view and support certified human works across publishing, art, music, content platforms, and more.

-Secondly, what is so desperately needed are clear and enforceable standards for acceptable AI assistance.
+Secondly, what’s so desperately needed are clear and enforceable standards for acceptable AI usage.

-That means combining standards, regulation, and newsroom policies that firmly establishes one simple expectation that clearly states that if you’re calling it journalism, you should be able to show where it came from, how it was made, and who’s responsible.
+What that looks like is combining regulations, standards, and newsroom policies that firmly establishes and clearly states that if you’re calling it journalism, you should be able to show where it came from, how it was made, and who’s responsible.

 Choosing Human in an Automated World

-After a candid and thorough explanation of what The Daily Perspective was, and where it all went so wrong, the creator did something that is rare to see in such a digital world.
+After a candid and honest explanation of what The Daily Perspective was, and where it all went so wrong, the developer did something that is rare to see these days.

-More notably, the creator writes in his farewell message that the entire project was genuinely built with “good intentions and full transparency,” but also made the important point of warning us that the AI tools used to build the website, are completely devoid of conscience.
+More notably, the developer explained in his farewell message that the entire project was genuinely built with “good intentions and full transparency,” but also made the important point of warning us that the AI tools used to build the website, are completely devoid of conscience.

 While this experiment exposes the many potential dangers of AI tools being controlled by those with harmful objectives, what stands out amidst the core message is the line: